 - Main article: Siege of Storm's End

-- Main article: Showdown at the Tower of Joy
+- Main article: Raid on the Tower of Joy

 Assault on Dragonstone

 - Main article: Assault on Dragonstone

 After the royalist defeat at the Trident, Queen Rhaella Targaryen and her son, Prince Viserys Targaryen, were sent to the island of Dragonstone with the Red Keep's master-at-arms, Ser Willem Darry.
 There, Viserys was crowned by his mother,, while on the mainland, Stannis Baratheon began constructing a new fleet to lead an assault on Dragonstone.

 Nine months after the flight to Dragonstone, the queen died in childbed, giving birth to Daenerys Targaryen during a great storm that destroyed the Targaryen fleet at anchor.
 With most of the Targaryen fleet destroyed, and with the Baratheon fleet ready to take Dragonstone, the Targaryen household at the last Targaryen stronghold was willing to sell the remaining Targaryen children to the new king, Robert Baratheon.
 Before Stannis could arrive, however, Willem and a handful of men smuggled Viserys, Daenerys, and her wet nurse from the nursery and sailed for Braavos, where the last Targaryens began their lives of wandering exile.
 Stannis then led the successful assault on Dragonstone.

 Following the successful conclusion of the rebellion, House Targaryen was displaced from power and most of its members wiped out, with only two survivors in exile across the narrow sea.
 Robert Baratheon took the Iron Throne and named Jon Arryn his Hand.
 As Lyanna Stark had died after her abduction, Jon convinced Robert to marry Cersei Lannister instead, to bind House Lannister closely to them.

 Rumours arose of Dorne plotting another rebellion, with the Dornish prince Oberyn Martell, angered about the death of his sister Elia, nephew Aegon, and niece Rhaenys, trying to raise the banners for the exiled Viserys Targaryen.
 Ravens flew and riders rode, but the messages they carried remain unknown until this day, as Jon Arryn went to Dorne the year after the rebellion, and discussed a peace with Prince Doran Martell.
 All tales on rebellion ended since then.